University of Minnesota Appendix

 Multiple Year Contract (J)

-2. Probationary Period: An initial multiple year appointment given to a new hire may provide a probationary period of up to one fourth of the initial appointment period.
-For example, if an employee is given an initial multiple year (J) appointment of two years, the probationary period could be up to six months.
+• Probationary Period: An initial multiple year appointment given to a new hire may provide a probationary period of up to one-fourth (¼) of the initial appointment period.
+For example, if an employee is given an initial multiple year (J) appointment of two years, the probationary period could be up to six (6) months.
 At any time during this period the employee may be terminated without the right to grieve the termination.
 If such an evaluation period is used, the letter of appointment must state these terms.
 When a probationary period is used for a multiple year appointment, a review prior to the end of the defined period is required.
 This review can occur at any time throughout the probationary period with an option to terminate the employee.
 There is not a required length of termination notice for a person serving in a probationary period, but reasonableness should guide.
 If the employee is not terminated as a result of the probationary period review, the employee then is governed under the Administrative Policy: Nonrenewal of Appointment for Academic Professional and Administrative Employees and is entitled to a required notice period if the position is subsequently nonrenewed, provided eligibility requirements are met.
 If no review is held and no communication given, the employee is then under the Administrative Policy: Nonrenewal of Appointment for Academic Professional and Administrative Employees at the end of the probationary period.

-Acting/Interim, Administrative Staff Appointment (M)
+Acting/Interim, Administrative Appointment (M)

-Limited, Selected Senior Administrators (L)
+Limited, Select Senior Administrators Appointment (L)

-2. Designated appointments: The following positions may be designated limited appointments:
+Designated appointments: The following positions may be designated limited appointments:

 • President